idea-to-pilot sprint: from raw dataset to live AI product in one week

 what we did

-product architecture. designed as an MCP-native app from day one — a set of AI-callable tools rather than a traditional web UI. study plan generation, progress tracking, practice submissions with AI feedback. deployed to cloud run and launched at learnart.app.
+days 4-5 — product build + deploy. designed as an MCP-native app from day one — a set of AI-callable tools rather than a traditional web UI. study plan generation, progress tracking, practice submissions with AI feedback. deployed to cloud run and launched live.

 the result

-apprentice went from “idea in a doc” to a live chatgpt app with 25,000+ enriched artworks, personalized study plans, and a practice submission system — in one week. the enriched dataset is the real asset: style breakdowns, technique notes, and learnability scores are proprietary data that compounds over time as users interact with it.
+live product in one week: ~25,000 enriched items, personalized study plans, and a practice submission system. the enriched dataset is the real asset — the curation judgment and structured enrichments are proprietary data that compounds as users interact with it.

 key decisions